-The CFV is always medial to the CFA near the inguinal ligament as seen in the following clip from the left leg.
-The vessels are clear, nicely centered, and probably just large enough without magnification.
+The CFV is always medial to the CFA near the inguinal ligament as seen in the following clip from the left leg with Color applied

-Next is a patient with an acute thrombosis of the left CFV.
-The vein is larger than normal and does not compress well despite definite collapse of the CFA.
-There may be some hyperechoic material in the vein.
-When this appearance is seen, do not compress deeply or repeatedly for fear of detaching the thrombus and causing a PE, although this is a rare event.
+Here is a patient with an acute thrombosis of the left CFV.
+The vein is larger than normal and does not compress well despite complete collapse of the CFA.
+When this appearance is seen, do not compress repeatedly for fear of detaching the thrombus and causing a PE, although this is a rare event.

 Saphenofemoral junction: Repeatedly compress the CFV every cm during a caudad slide with the probe until the saphenofemoral junction is seen on the medial side.
-Compress the CFV and the SaphV completely, as in the next clip from a left leg.
-Apply CD if something looks unusual.
+Compress the CFV and the (great) SaphV completely, as in the next clip from a left leg.
+Apply Color if something looks unusual.

-Here is an enlarged, thrombosed left saphenofemoral junction with echogenic material in the lumen, no CD signal, and no compressibility.
+Here is an enlarged, thrombosed left saphenofemoral junction with echogenic material in the lumen, no Color signal, and no compressibility.